berlioz-the/berlioz/docs/cli.md

 Please not that the tool uses PlantUML and GraphViz for rendering.
 PlantUML is already packaged with Berlioz.
 For GraphViz installation please refer to https://graphviz.gitlab.io/download/

-## provider create

-Links cloud provider account to Berlioz.

-You can link as many AWS accounts as needed.
-The "kind" argument should be "aws".

-Follow these steps to obtain "key" and "secret":
- 1. Login to AWS Account https://console.aws.amazon.com/console/home
- 2. Navigate to **IAM** (i.e. Identity and Access Management)
- 3. Select **Users** Menu.
- 4. Select the admin user or create a new one.
- 5. Select **Security credentials** tab.
- 6. Click **Create access key** button.
- 7. Save **Access key ID** and **Secret access key** values.
-You may need to click the **Show** link to fully reveal the secret key.
- 8. Once you provide the access and secret keys to berlioz command line make sure you discard the keys.

 ## provider create aws